 Don't leave your beer outside on the back porch to do it's thing!
+Too muhc heat will kill the yeast.
+Too much cold and it will go dormant.
 Leave it wrapped in blankets in your garden shed if you have to, but make sure it's in a generally constantly heated place.

 My work colleague leaves her beer brewing in the bath tub!